 At a Glance

-City of Middleton made better-informed decisions based on increasingly diverse resident feedback.
-The City was able to spot the differences between resident and non-resident responses, leading to better decision-making.
+City of Middleton made better-informed decisions based on feedback from increasingly diverse residents.
+The City was also able to spot the differences between resident and non-resident responses, leading to better decision-making.

 The leaders of Middleton, Wisconsin have long sought ways to better engage community members, especially those that can be hard to reach.
 Truthfully, most residents can be considered hard-to-reach since it is difficult for many to attend public meetings.